kiwitcms/kiwitcms.github.io/content/2022-02-28-private-docker-credentials.markdown

 comments: true

-Kiwi TCMS subscribers had to go through a manual process of registering a username with our container registry, *quay.io* and email support before they could access private docker images.
+Kiwi TCMS subscribers had to go through a manual process of registering a username with our container registry, *hub.kiwitcms.eu* and email support before they could access private docker images.
 This process is now fully automated!